NRGvendingoperations/NRGVendingoperations/README.md

 - Contactless payment demo
 - Easy to update and maintain

-## Live Site
-Check out the live site here: [NRG Vending](https://nrgvendingwebsite.vercel.app)

 ## Contact
 For inquiries or partnerships, email us at: **nrgvendings@gmail.com**
-Follow us on Instagram: [@NRGvendingoperations](https://instagram.com/NRGvendingoperations)
+Follow us on Instagram: @NRGvendingoperations

 <!--
 **NRGvendingoperations/NRGVendingoperations** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.